 - Salt and black pepper to taste

-Place cubed hash browns in large pot and cover with water.
+Place cubed hash browns in a large pot and cover with water.

 Once potatoes reach a boil, boil them for two to three minutes.

-Dump in your cheese over your warm potatoes
+Dump your shredded cheese over your warm potatoes…

 Give another little stir.